 Note to self; I am not a crockpot purist.
 I don’t believe in tossing in everything raw and turning it on.
 Some foods improve with a little cooking in oil first, a little browning, a little deglazing.
 And that’s no crock… I also have no hesitation in lifting the lid, stirring the pot, and rearranging things.
 Heresy, I know.

 In this new age of austerity, I’m going to focus on some frugal recipes, getting more “bang for the buck” and cooking with what’s on hand in the ‘fridge or pantry.
 I think the recipe below cost approx. $8 and would easily feed a family of 4.
 It will certainly give us a few meals of leftovers for 2.

-Add 1 more Tbsp to pan and sear off meat until brown on both sides.
-Deglaze the pan with more red wine and scrape up all the meat bits.
+Add 1 more tablespoon of oil to the pan and sear the meat until it's brown on both sides.
+Deglaze the pan with the rest of the red wine and scrape up all the meat bits.
 Add to crock pot.

-Add final Tbsp of oil to pan and saute the mushrooms.
-Deglaze with the rest of the wine and 1/2 cup of chicken stock.
-Allow to reduce for a minute.
-Add to crock pot, add the remaining 1/2 cup chicken stock and the dried herbs and cook all day on low.
+Add the final tablespoon of oil to pan and saute the mushrooms.
+Deglaze with ½ cup of chicken stock.
+Allow it to reduce for a minute.
+Add the mushrooms to the crockpot add the remaining 1/2 cup chicken stock and the dried herbs and cook all day on low.

 While there are already potatoes in this dish for starch, it would be excellent served with a soft polenta or mashed potatoes and a green salad.